jschicht/RawCopy/readme.txt

 The full path and filename of file to extract.
 Can also be in the form of Volume:MftRef.
 Mandatory.
 /OutputPath:
 The output path to extract file to.
 Optional.
 If omitted, then extract path defaults to program directory.
+/OutputName:
+The output filename.
+Optional.
+If omitted, then filename be that of the original filename.
+Only used to override the original filename.
 /AllAttr:
 Boolean flag to trigger extraction of all attributes.
 Optional.
 Defaults to 0.
 /RawDirMode: